MatveyIou/DietProgram/README.md

 # DietProgram
-A Fullstack Project made with Angular, NestJs and MongoDB.
+A Fullstack Project made with Angular, NestJS and MongoDB.

 # What is it?
 Made as a final project for college and as an exercise in Web Development.